strimzi/strimzi-ui/client/README.md

 - [Images](./Images/README.md) - images used across the UI
 - [Pages](./Pages/README.md) - metadata used to describe the pages shown in the UI
 - [Panels](./Panels/README.md) - section/page level components
+- `tsconfig.json` - Typescript config for this codebase